Themis3000/discord_bot_template/readme.md

 - Useful already built in functions in utils folder
 - Built in basic commands, such as ping, ~~help, and common admin commands~~
 - Auto generating help text for failed commands showing intended syntax
-- Built in song bot functionality, because it's never a complete bot without music and it's a pain of a feature to add
+- Built in song bot functionality, because it's never a complete bot without music and it's a pain of a feature to add.
+Includes support for searching youtube, adding spotify/youtube playlists, and all the little things you'd expect like shuffle, repeat, play, pause, etc
 - ~~Built in per-user sql lite database, so you can easily store user to user data~~

 ## Dependencies